seclution/application-diagram/README.md

 This is a simple application created using [AppWithinMinutes](http://extensions.xwiki.org/xwiki/bin/view/Extension/App+Within+Minutes+Application) and integrating [jgraph/draw.io](https://github.com/jgraph/draw.io/).
 It supports both editing and viewing diagrams.
 Each diagram is stored in a wiki page.
 It doesn't require any external services in order to work properly.

+## Development Notes

+All updates to this application should be documented in this file to keep track of integration work and upgrade steps.
+Always mention the draw.io version in use and note any important changes or debugging improvements.

 * Project Lead: [Oana-Lavinia Florean](https://www.xwiki.org/xwiki/bin/view/XWiki/OanaLaviniaFlorean)
 * [Documentation & Download](https://extensions.xwiki.org/xwiki/bin/view/Extension/Diagram+Application)
 * [Issue Tracker](https://jira.xwiki.org/browse/XADIAGRAM)